New Gold Inc (NGD) Shares Decline Despite Market Challenges - News Heater

 Is It Worth Investing in New Gold Inc (AMEX: NGD) Right Now?

-The average price predicted for New Gold Inc (NGD) by analysts is $1.53, which is $0.56 above the current market price.
-The public float for NGD is 681.96M, and at present, short sellers hold a 0.53% of that float.
-On September 27, 2023, the average trading volume of NGD was 2.35M shares.
+The average price suggested by analysts for NGD is $1.53, which is $0.64 above the current market price.
+The public float for NGD is 681.96M, and currently, shorts hold a 0.52% of that float.
+The average trading volume for NGD on October 03, 2023 was 2.34M shares.

 NGD’s Market Performance

-NGD’s stock has seen a -10.63% decrease for the week, with a -8.86% drop in the past month and a -12.33% fall in the past quarter.
-The volatility ratio for the week is 3.98%, and the volatility levels for the past 30 days are at 3.74% for New Gold Inc The simple moving average for the past 20 days is -9.08% for NGD’s stock, with a -16.56% simple moving average for the past 200 days.
+NGD’s stock has seen a -7.17% decrease for the week, with a -15.10% drop in the past month and a -21.81% fall in the past quarter.
+The volatility ratio for the week is 5.46%, and the volatility levels for the past 30 days are at 4.13% for New Gold Inc The simple moving average for the last 20 days is -9.82% for NGD stock, with a simple moving average of -19.00% for the last 200 days.

 Analysts’ Opinion of NGD